MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/mbbdeviceresponseavailable.md

 ## Parameters

 *Device* [in]
-A handle to a framework device object
+A handle to a framework device object the client driver obtained from a previous call to [WdfDeviceCreate](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdfdevice/nf-wdfdevice-wdfdevicecreate).

 ## Return value

 This method does not return a value.

 ## Remarks